-My passion for childminding extends beyond my setting and the children in my care as I believe that it is important to share good practice, ideas and information, which I have always done through my voluntary work and by always being happy to talk to people about my experiences.
-More recently I have produced my own newsletter for childminding colleagues called ‘News from Penny’ which is sent to about 200 people.
+My passion extends beyond the children in my direct care as I believe that it is important to share good practice, ideas and information, which I have always done through my voluntary work and by always being happy to talk to people about my experiences.
+I now use this blog to share information as well as my two professional Facebook Groups.